Jaydah577/WHSTechNotes/journal.md

 The types of technology i used the most were my tv and my cellphone.
 I used netflix.
 I also used instagram over the break.
 This technology entertained me by making me laugh.
 It also entertained me by curing my boredom.
 I also played word search to sharpens to brain skills and help me relax.

+# April 14, 2025
+I believe phone bans are both benefical and detrimental.But the ban can also cause problems.
+Students having their phones taken could be disruptive with sharing their opinion loudly.
+ALthough the policies wouldnt be students' favorite thing fored on them.
+It would help stduents focus on work instead of their cell phones.
+If this policy was implemented in my school, I would be upset.
+This is because schools have been get threats and if we dnt have our cellphones,how would we contact our parents?